jesseDijkman1/meesterproef-1819/README.md

 The `Carousel` is also a class so it could easily be used on different pages, maybe also on future projects.
 The `Carousel` was probably the most complicated thing I worked on a while.
 Because it required math, atleast in the way I wanted to make it.
 To do this I used an [online tool](https://www.desmos.com/calculator), and I'll be honest ...
 I spent waaaaay too much time in this tool, because I wanted to get it perfect.
 But then I remembered that I don't even study maths.

+But in the end it worked pretty nice on desktop, it's a bit slow on mobile.
+[DEMO](https://codepen.io/WillyW/pen/wZebow)

 During this week I also had my first code review with [Vasilis](https://github.com/vasilisvg), who I told about my struggle with the `Carousel`.
 And why I should go to rehab for my codepen addiction.
 Because codepen is great, but you don't have a commit history.
 I had a bit of trouble with the code review because I didn't have any questions.
 I was too busy with programming.

 The next day we had a meeting with Koop.
 With whom we talked about our progress and collaboration with the UX'ers and how this held us back.
 It became clear to us that we needed to work on our own project and not on theirs.
 So we made the decision to work on our own twist of the original concept.
 We went more in a event-based direction, instead of clubs.
 The main point of this was to encourage people to join try-outs, trainings.